https://invisible-island.net/ncurses/man/

 Applications running in a windowing environment usually are able to

-obtain the width of the window in which they are executing.
-If COLUMNS
+obtain the width of the window in which they are executing. ncurses

 terminal driver, ncurses uses the size specified by the columns (cols)